 All the Caps are made to order to your headsize, so please check you have ordered the right size before ordering.

-(Don't panic though, as with all ordering online you can still exchange later it if you want a slightly smaller or bigger fit.
-Just see the shipping page for info on exchanges.)
+You also have the chance to exchange your cap upto a month after ordering, if you want a slightly smaller or bigger fit.
+Just see the size exchange/returns page for info on exchanges.

 HOW TO MEASURE YOUR HEAD